Thursday, October 27, 2011

 Francisco and Juan recovering our cushions

 One of the businesses that we have used is Francisco Avalos’s Tapiceria Isla Mujeres (upholstery).
-He operates out of his covered driveway recovering and creating a variety of upholstered goods including the cushions for our downstairs sofa.
-We have seen him work on moto seats, golf cart seats, stacks of chairs from one of the hotels, and a dozen or lounger mattresses from a beach club.
+He operates out of his covered driveway, recovering and creating a variety of upholstered goods, including the cushions for our downstairs sofa.
+We have seen him work on moto seats, golf cart seats, stacks of chairs from one of the hotels, and a dozen or so lounger mattresses from a beach club.
 He’s good, fast, and very reasonable.

 Furniture manufacturer and salesman

-A few blocks further on is a Papelería, a stationary store.
+A few blocks further on is a Papelería, a stationery store.
 The owner was a little taken aback when we wanted to purchase 20 envelopes.
 She only had 25 in stock, so we compromised and purchased 10.
-Computer paper is sold by the sheet, but if you insist she will reluctantly sell you the entire package.
-How do I explain that when I was working I ordered 10 boxes of computer paper at a time?
-Ah well, a few sheets will probably do just fine.
+Computer paper is sold by the sheet, but if you insist, she will reluctantly sell you the entire package.
+How do I explain that when I was working, I ordered 10 boxes of computer paper at a time?
+Ah, well, a few sheets will probably do just fine.

 The juice guy ran out of bottles!